jeshernandez/pi-monitor/README.md

 ## Summary
-An application to push telemetry to AWS from a raspberry pi.
+An application written in Go to capture ds18b20 temperature information.
+An alternative to applications written in Python.
+Additionally, this appliation is to work with a sensor to trigger a camera recording--again in Golang versus Python.
+Most examples as of today are mainly writen in Python.

 ## Raspberry Pi Details
 Model: Raspberry Pi 4 Model B Rev 1.4, 8GB